Are you using Azure Application Insights for health monitoring of your website or web app?

 - Metrics: “Alerts” -> “Add metric alert”

-For each of these alert types, simply add your team’s dedicated SIGNL4 webhook in the config details as per my example above.
+For each of these alert types, simply add your team’s dedicated SIGNL4 webhook in the configuration details as per my example above.
 Metric alerts also tie in with Azure Monitor, for which I have written another blog post here.